Learn How to License Your Music for Film, Radio, Websites, Song Recordings and More

 Anyone with a portfolio of music, or finished recorded song tracks.
 Typically it would be, Music Publishers, Labels, Composers or Singer-songwriters… Even Music Libraries.
 The door is open to all the above.

 There is some back-end stuff you will need to get done before you are ready to embed your store on your own website.
 Like, registering your songs, Setting up your music licensing store before embedding in your own site, defining your genres and uploading your stuff to their servers.

 What’s the cost of this service?

-The FREE plan is limited to 15 total tracks (i.e. songs), and 3 licensing sales, after which buyers can still find music and play tracks, but can’t purchase licenses or buy single download of a track, until you’ve upgraded to a paid subscription plan.
+The FREE plan is limited to 15 total tracks (i.e. songs), and 3 licensing sales, after which buyers can still find music and play tracks, but can’t purchase licenses or buy a single download of a track until you’ve upgraded to a paid subscription plan.